-The front panel assembly provides control input and visual feedback of the current operational status of the 2008K2.
-The six major components of the front panel assembly are the Front Panel, the Front Panel Interface board, the Mute/Reset LED board, the Power LED board, the LCD display, and the Backlight Inverter board.
+The front panel assembly provides control input and visual feedback of the current operational status of the $2008 \text{K@Home}^{\text{\tiny TM}}$ .
+The five major components of the front panel assembly are the Front Panel with Touch Screen, the Front Panel Interface board, the Mute/Reset LED board, the LCD display, and the Backlight Inverter board\.

 The Front Panel consists of a metal base plate with a plastic overlay.
-The Front Panel Interface board, the LCD display, the Mute/Reset LED board, and the Power LED board are attached to the Front Panel using PEM studs.
-The metal base plate has cutouts that correspond to the locations where the LEDs on the Front Panel Interface board, the Mute/Reset LED board, and the Power LED board will show through, and for where the LCD display is mounted.
+The Front Panel Interface board, the LCD display, and the Mute/Reset LED board are attached to the Front Panel using PEM studs.
+The metal base plate has cutouts that correspond to the locations where the LEDs on the Front Panel Interface board and the Mute/Reset LED board will show through, and for where the LCD display is mounted.
 The plastic overlay is silk-screened with text and shaded squares to show the location of the membrane switches that are embedded within the overlay.
 Also incorporated in the plastic overlay are colored lenses over the cutouts for the LEDs.
+The cutout for the LCD display incorporates the Touch Screen used to interface directly with the LCD display.

-The Front Panel Interface board provides the interface and control for the LEDs, the keyboard matrix and the Backlight Inverter board.
-Several different types and colors of LED modules are used to display the status and operating mode of the $2008K^2$.
+The Front Panel Interface board provides the interface and control for the LEDs, the keyboard matrix, the Touch Screen and the Backlight Inverter board\.
+Several different types and colors of LED modules are used to display the status and operating mode of the $2008K@Home^{TM}$ .
 The Functional board provides the data that drives the LEDs and the LCD display.
-The backlight for LCD display is driven by the Backlight Inverter board.
+The backlight for LCD display is driven by the Backlight Inverter board\.